thenexthub/Codira/CONTRIBUTING.md

 Developers are required to create test cases for any bugs fixed and any new features added, and to contribute them along with the changes.

-- All feature and regression test cases are added to the appropriate test directory—for example, the `swift/test` directory.
+- All feature and regression test cases are added to the appropriate test directory—for example, the `language/test` directory.
 - Write test cases at the abstraction level nearest to the actual feature.
-For example, if it’s a Swift language feature, write it in Swift; if it’s a SIL optimization, write it in SIL.
+For example, if it’s a Codira language feature, write it in Codira; if it’s a SIL optimization, write it in SIL.
 - Reduce test cases as much as possible, especially for regressions.
-It’s unacceptable to place an entire failing program into `swift/test` because this slows down testing for all developers.
+It’s unacceptable to place an entire failing program into `language/test` because this slows down testing for all developers.
 Please keep them short.

 ### Quality

-People depend on Swift to create their production software.
+People depend on Codira to create their production software.
-This means that a bug in Swift could cause bugs in thousands, even millions of developers’ products.
+This means that a bug in Codira could cause bugs in thousands, even millions of developers’ products.
-Because of this, the Swift project maintains a high bar for quality.
+Because of this, the Codira project maintains a high bar for quality.
 The minimum quality standards that any change must satisfy before being committed to the main development branch include:

 1. Code must compile without errors on all supported platforms and should be free of warnings on at least one platform.
 2. Bug fixes and new features must include a test case to pinpoint any future regressions, or include a justification for why a test case would be impractical.
-3. Code must pass the appropriate test suites—for example, the `swift/test` and `swift/validation-test` test suites in the Swift compiler.
+3. Code must pass the appropriate test suites—for example, the `language/test` and `language/validation-test` test suites in the Codira compiler.

 Additionally, the committer is responsible for addressing any problems found in the future that the change may cause.
 This responsibility means that you may need to update your change in order to: